Matthew Strazel

-Matthew Nelson Strazel (born 5 August 2002) is a French professional basketball player for AS Monaco of the French LNB Pro A and the EuroLeague.
+Matthew Nelson Strazel (born 5 August 2002) is a French professional basketball player for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
 He also represents the French national team in international competition, having appeared at the 2024 Olympics.

 Early life and youth career

 Strazel was born in Bourg-la-Reine, in the southern suburbs of Paris, into a family with roots in the French overseas department of Guadeloupe.
 He signed a contract to join the youth sections of ASVEL after starting his career with its partner club, Marne-la-Vallée.
 In the 2017–18 season, he split time between the club's under-18 team and with Espoirs Lyon in LNB Espoirs, the French under-21 league, where he came off the bench.
 In 2018–19, he became a regular Espoirs player, averaging 14.5 points, 4.7 assists and 3.8 rebounds per game.
 On 6 May 2019, Strazel scored 44 points for the U18 ASVEL in a 110–100 loss to U18 JL Bourg during the semifinals of the French U18 Championship.